rigole/Web-Services-SpringBoot/README.md

 # Web-Services-SpringBoot

-This repo will learn me hoz to work spring-boot app, mysql database
+This repo will learn me how to create and work with microservices on  spring-boot app and mysql database